d3/d3-selection/README.md

 <a name="select" href="#select">#</a> d3.<b>select</b>(<i>selector</i>)

-Selects the first element that matches the specified *selector*.
+Selects the first element that matches the specified *selector* string.
 If no elements match the *selector*, returns an empty selection.
 If multiple elements match the *selector*, only the first matching element (in traversal order) will be selected.
 For example, to select the first anchor element:

 ```js
 var anchor = d3.select("a");
 ```

 If the *selector* is not a string, instead selects the specified node; this is useful if you already have a reference to a node, such as `this` within an event listener or a global such as `document.body`.
-For example, to make the text of any clicked paragraph red:
+For example, to make a clicked paragraph red:

 ```js
 d3.selectAll("p").on("click", function() {